 When Paul Jones (CIT’ 64) was a student at Case Institute of Technology, he worked in the labs of chemistry professors John Fackler, Jr., and Louis Gordon.
 That experience, he says, “was the thing that really got me committed to science, research and the PhD path.”
 Paul went on to pursue a doctorate at Purdue University and a career with P&G, where he retired as vice president for research and development in 1998.

 Three years ago, Paul began making annual donations to SOURCE (Support of Undergraduate Research and Creative Endeavors) at Case Western Reserve so that a new generation of students could benefit from the kind of opportunity he enjoyed.
-One of these students, Tyler Jenkins (CWR ‘17), worked with Malcolm Kenney, the Hurlbut Professor of Chemistry, and graduate student Benjamin Sturtz to analyze the crystal structure of an N-capped silicon phthalocyanine, a molecule that may display never-before-seen efficiency in solar cells.
+One of these students, Tyler Watkins (CWR ‘17), worked with Malcolm Kenney, the Hurlbut Professor of Chemistry, and graduate student Benjamin Sturtz to analyze the crystal structure of an N-capped silicon phthalocyanine, a molecule that may display never-before-seen efficiency in solar cells.